Primary Mission/Objective of the Privacy Foundation:

 Bob Voorhees began working with computers in 1967 and has held management positions in IT Audit, Security, and Operations.
 He has been involved in computer forensics and computer crime investigation.
 He has been a Certified Information Systems Auditor since 1979 and holds a Masters in Computer Resource Management and an MBA.

-Jessica Hogan, Manager of Educational Technology, Sturm College of Law.
+Jessica Hogan, Director of Educational Technology, Sturm College of Law.